Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 This section describes the overall data-flow graph specification of the FIR filter design using AI Engine which is compiled by the AI Engine compiler.
 Refer to [AI Engine Programming Section in the AI Engine Documentation](#ai-engine-documentation) for information on ADF graphs.

 The overall graph definition of the design is contained in the `fir_aiegraph.cpp` file.
-The top level graph in turns contains the subgraph, `fir_aie_graph.h`, which is described the following subsection.
+The top level graph in turns contains the subgraph, `fir_aie_graph.h`, which is described in the following subsection.

 ### Define the Graph Class
 Define the FIR graph class by using the objects defined in the appropriate name space.
 It must include the ADF library.
 To access ADF library elements, the following declaration is used to scope into it: